 Top Pick (Engine Stand):

 Weighing in at 98 pounds, the 80059 is a rotating engine stand that requires only a fraction of the effort needed for most stands.
-Instead of using multiple pins or bolts, this heavy duty stand employs a simple crank that allows the engine to lock in place automatically when you stop turning the handle.
+Instead of using multiple pins or bolts, this heavy-duty stand employs a simple crank that allows the engine to lock in place automatically when you stop turning the handle.

 The mounting head is fully adjustable to allow use with almost any engine, whether it be a small 4-cylinder for your Honda or V-10 for your Dodge Ram.

 Another popular feature is its ability to fold and roll around even while in the folded position.
 Many consumers have noted that the grease zerk and the double-welding of the shaft are features other stands of this price range tend to lack.

-There are very few complaints about the 80059.
+There are very few complaints about 80059.
 Out of those few, one is the fact that not all four casters rotate independently.
 This can make movement and positioning particularly difficult when working with a heavy load.
-It’s not bad, but could be a bit better.
+It’s not bad but it could be a bit better.

 When looking for a small engine stand that can do the job, it doesn’t get much easier than the 80040.
 The mounting head is fully adjustable and attaches securely to the back of your engine.

 Owners of the 80040 have commented on how easily the stand assembles, as well as the sturdiness.
 A few have commented that the casters are able to roll through the yard almost as easily as on a hard surface.

 While it’s always better for defective parts to be caught prior to shipping, JEGS customer service is known to be pretty quick to replace any affected parts.

 Top Pick (Engine Cradle):

 Made entirely of steel, the cradle has four heavy-duty 3-inch swivel casters for easier movement.
 When not in use, the bolts may be stored in the crossbeam to prevent loss.

-The ultra-light weight of this stand has proven beneficial to some owners who simply lift the 80064 and attach it to the engine while it is still suspended from their crane, lowering the entire assembly once done.
+The ultra-lightweight of this stand has proven beneficial to some owners who simply lift the 80064 and attach it to the engine while it is still suspended from their crane, lowering the entire assembly once done.

 Finally, many users have commented on how easily the cradle may be moved around, as well as the ease in storing a mounted motor due to its overall size.

-They have also run into the occasional stripped or missing bolt when assembling, although this is an increasingly common problem with shipped products from most companies.
+They have also run into the occasional stripped or missing bolt when assembling, although this is an increasingly common problem with shipped engine stand products from most companies.

 - Best Engine Hoist and Load Leveler for Easy Lifting